kniren/reports-latex-template/README.md

 -----------

 1. Write the reports following this naming structure `reports/YYYY-MM-DD-name.tex`.
-2. Use the YYYY-MM-DD format for the main section of the document.
+2. Use the YYYY--MM--DD format for the main section of the document.
 3. Write each sentence on a separate line so that we can version control the documentation more effectively.

-        \section{YYYY-MM-DD}
+        \section{YYYY--MM--DD}

         This sentence and the one bellow.
         Will be interpreted as a paragraph.